DiogoBarriga/Lavagante_Project/CODE_OF_CONDUCT.md

 5. **Follow-up** - Monitoring to ensure no retaliation occurs

 ### ⚖️ Consequences
-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face permanent repercussions as determined by other members of the project's leadership.

 ## 📋 Enforcement Guidelines

-### Level 1: Correction
-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional.

-**Consequence**: A private, written warning providing clarity around the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.

-### Level 2: Warning
-**Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved for a specified period.
-This includes avoiding interactions in community spaces as well as external channels.

-### Level 3: Temporary Ban
-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period.
-No public or private interaction with the people involved is allowed during this period.

-### Level 4: Permanent Ban
+###  Permanent Ban
 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within the project community.